 In our analysis, we remain agnostic about the underlying sources of investors' mandates that give rise to a downward-sloping demand.
-Borri and Verdelhan (2010), Lizarazo (2013), Pouzo and Presno (2016), and Arellano, Bai, and Lizarazo (2017) study sovereign debt models with risk-averse investors, where price elasticity arises because investors require compensation for each additional unit of risky debt.
-Other mechanisms can also generate downward-sloping demand, such as regulatory constraints (e.g., Value-at-Risk limits) (Gabaix and Maggiori, 2015; Miranda-Agrippino and Rey, 2020), liquidity considerations (He and Milbradt, 2014; Moretti, 2020; Passadore and Xu, 2022; Bigio, Nuño, and Passadore, 2023; Chaumont, 2024), buy-and-hold investment strategies, or inertia.
+Borri and Verdelhan (2010), Lizarazo (2013), and Arellano, Bai, and Lizarazo (2017) study sovereign debt models with one-period bonds (hence no debt dilution) and risk-averse investors, where price elasticity arises because investors demand compensation for each additional unit of risky debt.
+Other mechanisms can also generate downward-sloping demand, such as regulatory constraints (Gabaix and Maggiori, 2015; Miranda-Agrippino and Rey, 2020), liquidity considerations (He and Milbradt, 2014; Moretti, 2020; Passadore and Xu, 2022; Bigio, Nuño, and Passadore, 2023;

+Chaumont, 2024), buy-and-hold investment strategies, or inertia.
 Our framework adopts a flexible demand structure that can accommodate any of these features.
 Our goal is not to identify the source of inelasticity, but to study its aggregate consequences.